phoenixframework/phoenix/guides/controllers.md

 The first parameter is always `conn`, a struct which holds information about the request such as the host, path elements, port, query string, and much more. `conn`, comes to Phoenix via Elixir's Plug middleware framework.
 More detailed info about `conn` can be found in [plug's documentation](https://hexdocs.pm/plug/Plug.Conn.html).

 The second parameter is `params`.
 Not surprisingly, this is a map which holds any parameters passed along in the HTTP request.
 It is a good practice to pattern match against params in the function signature to provide data in a simple package we can pass on to rendering.
-We saw this in the [Adding Pages guide](adding_pages.html) when we added a messenger parameter to our `show` route in `lib/hello_web/controllers/hello_controller.ex`.
+We saw this in the [Request life-cycle guide](request_lifecycle.html) when we added a messenger parameter to our `show` route in `lib/hello_web/controllers/hello_controller.ex`.

 ```elixir
 defmodule HelloWeb.HelloController do